-Lorraine Hartin-Gelardi of Tall Tales/Short Story Productions which has produced Tellabrations, along with other storytelling programs in Kingston, NY.
+Lorraine Hartin-Gelardi of Tall Tales/Short Story Productions which has produced a host of storytelling events in the Hudson Valley of NY, including Tellabrations.

-She is regularly featured at Mohonk Mountain House, a historic landmark hotel in New Paltz, NY where she will be celebrating 25 years of telling in 2019!
+She is regularly featured at Mohonk Mountain House, a historic landmark hotel in New Paltz, NY where she has been telling stories for over 25 years!